NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

 ## Cleaning table *customer_orders*
 At initial glance of the customer_orders table I noticed that there were some issues with it.
 We can see a few issues, such as

-- The 'exclusion's column has multiple values labeled as "null"
+- The 'exclusions' column has multiple values labeled as "null"
 - The 'extras'  column has multiple values labeled as "null" or are actually NULL.

 *customer_orders table*

 ![customer_orders](https://github.com/NihalSidhu/Data-with-Danny-SQL-Challenge/assets/111151666/2b42cb09-925d-4d6d-a819-ea727da1a93b)

 With the rogue data in these two columns, I needed to create a new cleaned version of the customer_orders.
-In order to do this, I replaced the dirty data with blanks in the new customer_orders_cleaned table.
+In order to do this, I looked for cells that were either 'null' or NULL and I replaced the dirty data with blanks in the new customer_orders_cleaned table.

 ````sql
 CREATE Table customer_orders_cleaned AS